 Why not combine both of these experiences with a road trip through six of the most iconic hot springs in the Kootenay Rockies.
 Take the circle tour of our highways and hit up a new hot springs resort each evening.

-(The pools are now open to the public by “reservation only“, Wed to Sun (10am to 5:30pm).
-Note, the resort is closed on Mondays & Tuesdays.
-Recommendation: Book your overnight stay in advance, too.)
+(The pools are now open to the public with “reservation“, Wed to Sun, from 10am to 5:30pm.
+It is recommended to book your accommodation in advance, too.)

 Cross the Selkirk Mountains via Highway 31A and head north to Nakusp Hot Springs.
 Their two pools are fed by natural hot springs found deep in the forest surrounding the grounds.
 Stay in their campground or private cedar chalets located mere steps from the hot spring pools.

-For the ultimate luxury experience, stop in at the Halycon Hot Springs Resort between Nakusp and Revelstoke.
-Located right on the shores of Arrow Lake, Halycon Hot Springs Resort has four pools for your healing pleasure.
-Jump into their cold pool when you’ve had enough of the heat.
+For the ultimate luxury experience, stop in at the Halcyon Hot Springs Resort between Nakusp and Revelstoke.
+Located right on the shores of Arrow Lake, Halcyon Hot Springs Resort has four pools for your healing pleasure.
 Visit The Spa at Halcyon to get a soothing massage from one of their expert practitioners.
+Enhance your spa experience with a soak in the mineral rich waters of Halcyon.

 Tucked within Albert Canyon between Glacier and Mount Revelstoke National Parks, Canyon Hot Springs has two natural mineral hot pools available for your use.
 For a romantic stay, book a night or two in their Honeymoon Chalet, an exquisite log cabin complete with Jacuzzi Tub.
 If you prefer more rustic accommodations, book one of their campsites and pitch your own tent.

 After the long drive over Rogers Pass and down the Columbia River Valley past Golden, stop in at the Radium Hot Springs just inside the boundaries of Kootenay National Park.
-Used for centuries by the local First Nations Peoples, the pools are situated in the stunning Sinclair Canyon.
+Used for centuries by the Indigenous Ktunaxa people – the pools are situated in the stunning Sinclair Canyon.

 Finish off your road trip in fashion at the Fairmont Hot Springs Resort.
 Their natural mineral soaking pool is kept at an average of 39C, with their swimming pool and dive pool slightly cooler to the touch.
 Accommodation offerings include rooms in the resort, family villas, and an RV & Campground.
 Between soaks in the springs, get in a round of golf or hike the local trails.
 The pools will be waiting for you when you return!